autoplot/documentation/javadoc/org/autoplot/dom/ApplicationController.md

-# org.autoplot.dom.ApplicationControllerThe ApplicationController, one per dom, is in charge of managing the
+# org.autoplot.dom.ApplicationController

- application as a whole, for example, adding and deleting plots, managing bindings, and managing focus.
+The ApplicationController, one per dom, is in charge of managing the application as a whole, for example, adding and deleting plots, managing bindings, and managing focus.

-ApplicationController( org.autoplot.ApplicationModel model, org.autoplot.dom.Application application )
+# ApplicationController( org.autoplot.ApplicationModel model, org.autoplot.dom.Application application )

 ***